 Need more food stamps money than you’re currently receiving?
-If you’ve ever tried to live on food stamps alone, then you know that the monthly amount just isn’t enough to actually buy groceries for an entire month.
+If you’ve ever tried to live solely on food stamps, then you know that the monthly amount just isn’t enough to actually buy groceries for an entire month.
 However, you may not know that there are several ways to get more food stamps funds each month!

 Of course, we would never recommend that you do anything illegal or unethical.
 The tips we’re recommending here are all very legal.
 In fact, they’re part of the food stamps regulations!

 When it comes to food stamps, you need to know about this.

 Before we get into the details of how to maximize your food stamps budget, let’s revisit some basics about this program.
 If you haven’t applied yet, you can sign up for food stamps here!

 Food stamps is also known as the Supplemental Nutrition Assistance Program (SNAP).
 Since the funds are deposited on a special debit card known as an Electronic Benefits Transfer card, the program is also known as EBT.
 Some states create even more names for food stamps (such as CalFresh in California).

 You can use these funds to buy groceries, seeds, produce-bearing plants, fresh produce, and even certain gift baskets!
 You can see a full list of items you can buy with food stamps here.

 We’ve even found ways that you can get discounted museum and zoo admission with your EBT card!
 You can get discounted Amazon Prime, too.
 Of course, you don’t pay for these things with your EBT card.
 Instead, you just show that you actually have the card to prove that you meet the income requirements of the program.
 For a full list of 300+ things you can get discounted or free with your EBT card, visit this link.